BlizzardWolf7/Modern-Productivity-Dashboard/README.md

    - You'll see a welcome toast notification

 2. **Customize Your Dashboard**:
-   - Click the ⚙️ settings icon in the top-right corner
+   - Click the ⚙️ settings icon in the top-right corner (or press Ctrl+S)
    - Set your dashboard title
    - Enter your name for personalized greeting
    - Choose your favorite accent color
    - Toggle dark mode if preferred
    - Click "Save" to apply changes

+3. **Search Your Content**:
+   - Click the 🔍 search icon (or press Ctrl+F)
+   - Type any keyword to search
+   - Click results to navigate to tasks or notes

 ### Using the Multi-List To-Do System